smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 * an outline of your message architecture
 * user personas

 Also make sure you have a conversation about workflow.
-To prevent version control issues use a collaborative writing tool like GoogleDocs or Draft.
+There are light weight solutions that control versions, and don’t cost much money, such as GoogleDocs or Draft.
 Or consider using a content development platform like [Gather Content][Gather Content].
 Alternatively, use a Markdown-supporting text editor and get your content producers to commit to a private repo in Github.
 Although you'll be lucky to find a copywriter than knows Markdown/HTML/Github.
 I only started learning to code last year.

 ####Solution (2): Compile a style guide
 It looks unprofessional if your use of language isn't consistent, and it can seriously undermine your message architecture.
 For example, if a customer is browsing one page of your website that is written in a conversational tone and then clicks through to a page where the language is suddenly much more formal, what will they think?
 That your business is... unfocused?
 Or perhaps that you can't be bothered to pay attention to detail?
 Even if they don't consciously notice the change in tone, they will be left with a slightly fuzzy impression of your company.
 And this makes you easy to forget, particularly when your competitor offers a much more branded experience, in terms of design and content.